storacha/specs/invocation.md

 }
 ```

-## 5.2 Variants
+## 6.2 Variants

-## 5.2.1 Success
+## 6.2.1 Success

-The success branch MUST contain the value returned from a successful [Task] wrapped in the "ok" tag.
+The success branch MUST contain the value returned from a successful [Task] wrapped in the `"ok"` tag.
 The exact shape of the returned data is left undefined to allow for flexibility in various Task types.

 ```json
 {"ok": 42}
 ```

-## 5.2.2 Failure
+## 6.2.2 Failure

 The failure branch MAY contain detail about why execution failed wrapped in the "error" tag.
 It is left undefined in this specification to allow for [Task] types to standardize the data that makes sense in their contexts.